laravel/docs/http-tests.md

         ]
     ]);

-For example, if the JSON response returned by your application contains array of objects such as:
+Sometimes, JSON responses returned by your application may contain arrays of objects:

 ```js
 {